Several dead in Copenhagen mall shooting; suspect arrested

 Danish broadcaster TV2 published a grainy photo of the alleged gunman, a man wearing knee-length shorts and a tank top and holding what appeared to be a rifle in his right hand.

-Copenhagen Mayor Sophie H. Andersen tweeted: “Terrible reports of shooting in Fields.
-We do not yet know for sure how many were injured or dead, but it is very serious.”
+Danish Prime Minister Mette Frederiksen said the Scandinavian country had been hit by a “cruel attack.”

+“It is incomprehensible.
+Heartbreaking.
+Pointless,” she said.
+“Our beautiful and usually so safe capital was changed in a split second.”

 Images from the scene showed people running out of the mall, and TV2 posted a photo of a man being put on a stretcher.
-After the shooting, an enormous contingent heavily-armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.
+After the shooting, an enormous contingent of heavily armed police officers patrolled the area, with several fire department vehicles also parked outside the mall.

 Laurits Hermansen told Danish broadcaster DR that he was in a clothing store at the shopping center with his family when he heard “three, four bangs.
 Really loud bangs.
 It sounded like the shots were being fired just next to the store.”